FigrCollage Help: Learn to Make a Collage of Figures & Shapes

 Rectangular tile cells can have an aspect ratio of 1 : 1 (Square), 4 : 3, 3 : 4, 3 : 2, 2 : 3, 16 : 9, and 9 : 16.

-Pictures that have a different aspect ratio are automatically center cropped for example the following sample photo shows how a picture will be automatically cropped for a 1 : 1 cell.
+Pictures that have a different aspect ratio are automatically centre cropped.
+For example, the following sample photo shows how an image will be automatically cropped for a 1 : 1 cell.

 Have more questions?
-Please email us to email@example.com
+Please email us at email@example.com